Choosing the Best Toys for Your Blind Baby

 It is possible to find toys designed specifically for blind children.
 American Printing House for the Blind (APH), for example, has some really cool things you can buy for your blind child.
-However, most of these are for older children, so when it comes to baby toys, you're probably going to find yourself purchasing toys originally designed for sighted children.
+However, most of these are for older children and are often very expensive, so when it comes to baby toys, you’re probably going to find yourself purchasing toys originally designed for sighted children.

-How do you know which toys will work best for your kid?
-Here are some of our favorite toys as well as some tips on how to choose the best toys for your child.
+How do you know which toys will work best for your baby?
+Here are some of our favorite toys as well as some tips on how to choose the best toys for babies who are blind.

 These are Ivan’s top picks for toys.
 Most of them are available through Amazon.
 For more toy ideas check out our articles on Toys for Toddlers or making your own Scented Rattle and Toy Basket.
 You can also read our article on how to choose the best toys for your blind child or check out some of our favorite Holiday gifts.
 If you have a great toy you want to add to the list, contact us and let us know!

 We first saw this toy at the Perkins Infant and Toddler program.
-Each flower makes a musical chime with just a soft tap.
-It's a very sweet sounding toy that doesn't take too much pressure to activate.
-It's a great way to teach babies about cause and effect.
+Each leg of the octopus names a color and plays a musical chime with just a soft tap.
+It’s a very sweet sounding toy that doesn’t take too much pressure to activate and also includes volume control.
+It’s a great way to teach babies about cause and effect.

 These cups are simple, safe, and sturdy.
 They’re great for enhancing fine motor skills.
 Use them to introduce the concepts of “big” and “little,” “in” and “out,” etc.